charlielee/boats-animator/docs/features/menu-bar.md

 The menu bar contains an assortment of options both to do with the current project and the program in general.
 The menu bar is located in the [Main Window](/interface/main-window).

 !!! note "Note for macOS users"
     The menu bar will show some additional items to those listed here.
-These features are part of macOS rather than Boats Animator.
+These features are part of macOS rather than specifc to Boats Animator.

 ### File menu

-**New Project:** this feature has not been implemented yet.

-**Open Project:** this feature has not been implemented yet.

 **Main Menu:** select this to return to the [launcher window](/interface/launcher-window).